 Not this year.
 In the past we opened the festival for free to teenagers on Friday night.
 Due to COVID-19 regulations and reduced capacity, we are not able to offer free Friday admission this year.
 Thank you for your understanding and cooperation.

 Your festival pass will come by email.
 Your parking pass will come by US mail.
 If you haven’t received your festival pass, check your spam folder.
-If it’s not there, email us at firstname.lastname@example.org and we’ll be happy to assist you.
-Parking passes will be mailed starting July 1st.
-If you don’t see it by mid-July, email us at that same email address and we’ll help you.
-Please note: “Festival Faithful” ticket holders (tickets bought last year, rolling over to this year) you’ll see those new tickets in your email by about July 1.
+If it’s not there, email us at email@example.com and we’ll be happy to assist you.
+Parking passes will be mailed starting end of July.
+If you don’t see it by mid-August, email us at that same email address and we’ll help you.
+Please note: “Festival Faithful” ticket holders (tickets bought last year, rolling over to this year) you’ll see those new tickets in your email by end of July.

 How do I refund my festival/camping pass?